laricchia/Advent_of_Code_2021_Kotlin/README.md

-# Advent of Code Kotlin 2021
+# Advent of Code 2021 in Kotlin